SimpleSoftwareIO/simple-sms/docs/en/README.md

 <a id="docs-introduction"></a>
 ## Introduction
 Simple SMS is an easy to use package for [Laravel](http://laravel.com/) that adds the capability to send and receive SMS/MMS messages to mobile phones from your web app.
 It currently supports a free way to send SMS messages through E-Mail gateways provided by the wireless carriers.
-The package also supports 6 paid services, [Call Fire,](https://www.callfire.com/) [EZTexting,](https://www.eztexting.com) [LabsMobile,](http://www.labsmobile.com) [Mozeo,](https://www.mozeo.com/) [Nexmo,](https://www.nexmo.com/) [Twilio,](https://www.twilio.com) and [Zenvia.](http://www.zenvia.com.br)
+The package also supports 6 paid services, [Call Fire,](https://www.callfire.com/) [EZTexting,](https://www.eztexting.com) [LabsMobile,](http://www.labsmobile.com) [Mozeo,](https://www.mozeo.com/) [Nexmo,](https://www.nexmo.com/) and [Twilio.](https://www.twilio.com)

-<a id="docs-breakage"></a>
-## Breakage
-* `Pretend` was removed in favor of the logger driver.
-You will need to remove any references to this method before upgrading to version `3.0`
-* Laravel 4 is no longer supported.

 <a id="docs-requirements"></a>
 ## Requirements

+#### Laravel 5
 * PHP: >= 5.5
 * Guzzle >= 6.0

 <a id="docs-configuration"></a>
 ## Configuration

+#### Laravel 4

+Please read the Laravel 4 [documentation.](https://github.com/SimpleSoftwareIO/simple-sms/blob/master/docs/laravel4.md)

 #### Composer

 First, add the Simple SMS package to your `require` in your `composer/json` file:

     "require": {
-        "simplesoftwareio/simple-sms": "~3"
+        "simplesoftwareio/simple-sms": "~2"
     }

-Next, run the `composer install` command.
+Next, run the `composer update` command.
 This will install the package into your Laravel application.

 #### Service Provider